Facebook Portal’s invasion of ‘Modern Family’ violated the modern rules of product placement

 Look, I’m no purist.
 With the rise of DVRs and people’s general distaste for the commercial break having grown over the past 20 years, brands and broadcast networks have been forced to find more creative ways to sell us soap, cereal, beer, and insurance.
 The entertainment economy churns on, and that means more experiments in how to get products seen without inducing mass dry heaves.

 There have been successes, believe it or not, like when AB InBev slid its beers into House of Cards.
 Or Pepsi’s elaborately made itself a plot point on Fox’s Empire.
-Or when Flamin’ Hot Cheetos went to jail on Orange is the New Black.
+Or when Flamin’ Hot Cheetos went to jail on Orange Is the New Black.

 In fact, Modern Family had its own groundbreaking branded episode, back in its sixth season in 2015.
 Called “Connection Lost,” the entire episode was shot on iPhones and iPads—and was essentially a 30-minute Apple ad.
 But—and it’s a big but—the way the show used our everyday tech tools and social networks throughout felt consistent with how many of us live IRL.
 There were no awkward brand call-outs.
 The whole story takes place on Claire’s laptop screen.
 Stuck at the airport, she flips between reading emails, iMessaging, FaceTime, but also non-Apple bits like Facebook, Pinterest, and Google Maps.
 There’s even a rare double brand appearance when an Amazon order arrives while the family is FaceTiming.
 Is it a bit much?
 Sure.
 But the story execution was still juuuuust this side of the believable borderline, because it stayed relatively close to how the people watching actually live.